Chipotle Is Not Out Of The E. Coli Woods Yet

 983.0

-What we see here is that same store sales is slightly off 3Q15 peak but the real reason for the eye-popping number was that 2016 saw an extremely weak 1Q from both seasonal and E. Coli impacts.
+What we see here is that same store sales is slightly off 3Q15 peak but the real reason for the eye-popping number was that 2016 saw an extremely weak 1Q from both seasonal and E. coli impacts.

 On a 2 year stacked basis, Chipotle is still some way off getting into positive territory as management noted in its 1Q concall.
 But progress is being made in the right direction.